rangsarid/BADS7105/Homework 06/README.md

  as below are feature importance graph .
 ![snapshot](Hw6/feature.png).

-found the feature  "Total_spend" , "STD_SPEND" and "TICKET_SIZE" are the top3 importance feature scores more than others
+found the feature  "LENGTH_STAY" , "AVG_TIME_TO_EVENT" and "TOTAL_SPEND" are the top3 importance feature scores more than others

 ### Final Model Result
 ![snapshot](Hw6/table_clust.png).